OSGConnect/connectbook/start/data/stashcache.md

 Users on an
-OSG Connect login node can handle such files via the OSG Connect **data caching origin** (mounted and visible as the `/public` location) and use OSG's 'StashCache' tools to scalably transfer them between the running jobs and the origin.
+OSG Connect login node can handle such files via the OSG Connect **data caching origin** (mounted and visible as the `/public` location) and use OSG's caching tools to scalably transfer them between the running jobs and the origin.
-The StashCache tools ensure faster delivery to and from execute nodes by taking adantage of OSG's regional data caches, while preserving login node performance.
+The OSG caching tools ensure faster delivery to and from execute nodes by taking adantage of regional data caches in the OSG Data Federation, while preserving login node performance.

 # Important Considerations and Best Practices